dxdc/homebridge-blinds/README.md

 `success_codes` allows you to define which HTTP response codes indicate a successful server response.
 If omitted, it defaults to 200.

 `trigger_stop_at_boundaries` allows you to choose if a stop command should be fired or not when moving the blinds to position 0 or 100.
 Most blinds dont require this command and will stop by themself, for such blinds it is advised to set this to `false`.

+`verbose` is optional and shows getTargetPosition / getTargetState / getCurrentPosition requests

 ## Note
 Currently the plugin only emulates the position (it saves it in a variable), because my blinds only support